Antonietta Brandeis: Early life

 She was born on 13 January 1848 in Miskovice (near Kutná Hora) in Bohemia, Austria-Hungary.
 The first bibliographical indication of Antonietta Brandeis dates from her teens, when she is mentioned as a pupil of the Czech artist Karel Javůrek of Prague.
 After the death of Brandeis' father, her mother, Giuseppina Dravhozvall, married the Venetian Giovanni Nobile Scaramella; shortly afterward the family apparently moved to Venice.

 In the 1867 registry of the Venetian Academy of Fine Arts, Brandeis is listed as being enrolled as an art student.
-At this time, Brandeis would have been nineteen, and one of the first females to receive academic instruction in the fine arts in Italy.
+At this time, she would have been nineteen, and one of the first females to receive academic instruction in the fine arts in Italy.
 In fact, the Ministry granted women the legal right to instruction in the fine arts only in 1875, by which time Brandeis had finished her education at the academy.

 Teachers

 Brandeis’s professors at the Venetian Academy of Fine Arts include Michelangelo Grigoletti and Napoleone Nani for life drawing, Domenico Bresolin for landscape, Pompeo Marino Molmenti for painting and Federico Moja for perspective.
 Already during her first years of study there is evidence of Brandeis' skill—in her first year she is awarded prizes and honors in Perspective and Life Drawing.
 Brandeis’ continuing excellence and diligence in her artistic studies during the five years she spends at the academy is attested to in the lists of prize-winning students of the academy “Elenco alunni premiati Accademia Venezia in Atti della Reale Accademia di Belle Arti in Venezia degli anni 1866–1872”.
 It includes numerous mentions of prizes and high honours won by Brandeis in Art History, Perspective, Life Drawing, Landscape and Anatomical Drawing, Drawing of Sculpture, and “Class of Folds”.